How Often Should You Get Dental Cleanings?

 Oral Health Status

 Your current oral health is a significant factor in determining cleaning frequency.
-If you have a history of gum disease, frequent cavities, or other dental issues, you may need more frequent cleanings.
+If you have a history of gum disease or frequent cavities, you may require more frequent cleanings.

 Risk Factors for Dental Problems

-Certain risk factors can increase your likelihood of developing oral health issues, necessitating more frequent cleanings.
-These include:
+Certain risk factors can increase your likelihood of developing oral health issues, necessitating more frequent cleanings:

 • Smoking or tobacco use